 Environmental Enhancement Fund

-Applications for the 2019-20 financial year have now closed.
-Applications for the 2019-20 financial year will be accepted up until 31st May 2020.
+Applications for the 2020-21 financial year will be accepted up until 31st May 2020.
 Our staff are still available to provide support and advice on your enhancement project.

 Southland has lots of special native species and ecosystems that are at risk from animal pests, weeds, drainage and development.
 Environment Southland is committed to supporting communities and individuals who want to combat these threats and help restore our precious environment.